HypothesisWorks/hypothesis/CONTRIBUTING.rst

 git diff.
 Note: This will error even if you started with a git diff, so if you've got any uncommitted changes this will necessarily report an error.

 'make check' will run check-format and all of the tests.
 Warning: This will take a *very* long time.
-On travis the currently takes multiple hours of total build time (it runs in parallel on Travis so you don't have to wait quite that long).
+On Travis the currently takes multiple hours of total build time (it runs in parallel on Travis so you don't have to wait quite that long).
 If you've got a multi-core machine you can run 'make -j 2' (or any higher number if you want more) to run 2 jobs in parallel, but to be honest you're probably better off letting travis run this step.